Multivariate Boosted Trees and Applications to Forecasting and Control: Background

 where $\mathcal{I}_l = \{i: \mathds{1}_l(x_i) = 1 \}$.
 To fit the tree, we must find both the optimal values of $w_l$ inside a given leaf, and the leaf partitions $\mathcal{I}_l$.
 While the first task is straightforward, the second one is much harder; in fact, since the latter is usually computationally infeasible, greedy algorithms are used to find the best splits.
 Basically, at each iteration, a leaf with dataset $\mathcal{D}_l$ is split if the sum of the loss computed on the partial datasets $\mathcal{D}_{l,s1}$ and $\mathcal{D}_{l,s2}$ is lower than the leaf loss.
 It is easy to see that the splitting criterion (that is, how to divide $\mathcal{D}_l$), must be only dependent on the features $x$ since at prediction time we won't know the values of $y$.
 Even if this approach is simple, it can result in high computational costs; in the extreme case in which all the points are regarded as splitting candidates, the computational cost of the algorithm is $\mathcal{O}(N \times n_f)$ for the first splitting decision.
-In this paper, we restrict splitting candidates using histograms, as done in LightGBM \cite{Ke2017}.
-This reduces the cost of finding the optimal split to $\mathcal{O}(n_b \times n_f)$ where $n_b$ is the number of considered bins.
+In this paper, we restrict splitting candidates using histograms, as done in LightGBM \citep{Ke2017}.
+This reduces the cost of finding the optimal split to $\mathcal{O}(n_{qs} \times n_f)$ where $n_{qs}$ is the number of considered bins.
+Note that if conditions stated in the remark were not met, it would be harder to optimize the tree's parameters $\theta$.
+If the reward function was not the same in all the leaves, we should decide which response to use in each leaf, based on some optimization strategy.
+If the leaves were not disjoint, we would end up with overlapping sets $\mathcal{I}_l$, which would be harder to optimize even using greedy algorithms.
+Finally, having non constant $w_l$ in a given leaf would be equivalent to have a tree with further splits.